nagydani/seedling/sprout/TUTORIAL.md

 ## Control Structures

 What if we want to repeat our greeting multiple times?
-Well, the original Seed vocabulary does not contain anything that would do this, but we can create our own word `times`:
+Well, the original Sprout vocabulary does not contain anything that would do this, but we can create our own word `times`:

 ```